 Multiple choice and other question formats are used to assess both content knowledge and application skill (ability to solve problems, demonstration of clinical reasoning, interpretation of images and laboratory results, etc.) on written exams.
-Exam questions may be drawn from material presented in any activity or assignment, from assigned readings, and from CLC sessions.
+Exam questions may be drawn from material presented in any activity or assignment, from assigned readings, and from CLC session, in addition to questions from the NBME question bank.
 Exams are cumulative across the curriculum, i.e., main concepts, content and skills from material presented in prior courses may be included in questions.
 Written questions may also be presented in context with standardized patient encounters during the examination.